 - Dust can be extra irritating when someone’s sick, so Roberts recommends dusting furniture — especially the headboard and the nightstand — and vacuuming the floor.
 Remember corners and under the bed.

-- Move stale air out and fresh air in by opening the windows every day.
+- Move stale air out and fresh air into the bedroom by opening the windows every day.
 You don’t have to leave them open all day, just long enough to freshen the room.

 5. Take care when doing laundry